rumca-js/Django-link-archive/README_development.md

 # Hardware requirements

 The goal is to create personal archive database.
 We require small footprint.
-It should be able to operate on SBC, like raspberry PI.
+It should be able to run on SBC, like raspberry PI 5.

 # On web scraping